Search all sites near me now

 Air Quality

 Air quality in the Greater Wellington region is generally very good.
 Some areas have problems during winter mostly due to home heating.
-The Greater Wellington Regional Council (GWRC) currently monitors air quality in five different areas of the region using six monitoring stations.
+Exhaust gases from traffic degrade air quality one some of our busy city streets.
+We monitor air quality at five permanent sites across our region that are shown on LAWA and track trends in traffic-related air pollution using a network of low-cost sensors.

-Annual average PM10 levels in all monitored areas are below national guidelines.
-Daily concentrations of PM10 don’t always meet the national standard during the winter in inland valley areas where home fires are common and when it’s cold, clear and still.
+Annual average PM10 levels measured at our sites are below national guidelines.
+Daily concentrations of PM10 don’t always meet the national standard during the winter in inland valley areas, such as Masterton, where home fires are common and when it’s cold, clear and still.

 Regional Summary